elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ### Advanced Lookup

 We learned about simple match cases but what if we want something more akin to an SQL query?
 Thankfully there is a more robust syntax available to us.
-To lookup our data with `select/2` we need to construct a list of tuples with three arity.
+To lookup our data with `select/2` we need to construct a list of tuples with arity 3.
 These tuples represent our pattern, zero or more guards, and a return value format.

-Our match variables and two new variables, `:"$$"` and `:"$_"` can be used to construct the return value.
-These new variables are shortcuts for the result format; `:"$$"` gets results as lists and `:"$_"` the original data objects.
+Our match variables and two new variables, `:"$$"` and `:"$_"`, can be used to construct the return value.
+These new variables are shortcuts for the result format; `:"$$"` gets results as lists and `:"$_"` gets the original data objects.

 Let's take one of our previous `match/2` examples and turn it into a `select/2`: